piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

-# Jenkins monitoring

-On behalf of the build team, we would like to monitor the health of Jenkins instances.
+On behalf of the build team the health of Jenkins instances must be monitored.

 These include